Key takeaways

 What is a card reader door lock?

-A card reader door lock is a credential reading door lock that can be opened with a key card.
-At this time, there are both electronic card reader door locks and magnetic card reader door lock options.
-Because they’re quick to install with easy-to-program credentials, they’re one of the most popular keyless entry systems.
-However, they’re most commonly found in commercial properties such as hotels.
+A card reader lock is a credential-reading door lock that can be opened with a key card.
+You can choose between electronic and magnetic card reader door lock options.

-Card reader door locks can be installed in places such as:
+Residential or commercial card reader door locks can be installed in places such as:

 • Building entryways